Freshmen who wish to live on campus reside in one of our University Commons residence halls.

 - All cancellations must be made in writing and sent to the Residential Life Office at [email protected].

-- In all cases, the $100 administrative fee is nonrefundable.
+- In all cases, the $100 application fee is nonrefundable.

 - If you lose your student status during any time of the agreement, if you fail to give proper notice, or you wish to cancel your agreement, you must cancel in writing to the University Commons office.
 You will be required to vacate within five days of providing this notice, and you will be charged $750 in liquidated damages.

-- Failure to vacate after five days of the notice will incur a charge of the cancellation fee of $750 and the daily rate for your unit price, plus 25 percent until you vacate.
+- Failure to vacate after five days of the notice will incur a charge of the $750 cancellation fee and the daily rate for your unit price, plus 25 percent until you vacate.

 Residence Hall Policies

-Occupancy — The maximum occupancy for three-bedroom suites is three occupants.
-The three-bedroom suites in University Commons are not coed.
+The maximum occupancy for three-bedroom suites is three occupants.

-Rental Insurance — It is recommended that students obtain personal rental insurance.
-UT Dallas and University Commons management do not assume any legal obligations for personal injury, loss, or damage to personal property.
+It is recommended that students obtain personal rental insurance.
+UT Dallas and University Commons management do not assume any legal obligations for personal injury, loss or damage to personal property.